exoticknight/exprcoffee/README.md

 Inspired from https://github.com/twilson63/express-coffee and https://github.com/alfrednerstu/node-express-coffeescript .

-It consists of some "best practise" for express.js and coffee-script development.
+It consists of some "good practises" for express.js and coffee-script development.

 Install: